-Presumptively Institutional Settings

-Criteria Probing Questions Setting Meets Presumptively Institutional Criteria Yes / No Comments A. The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
+Presumptively Institutional Settings Presumptively Institutional Criteria Probing Questions Setting Meets Presumptively Institutional Criteria Yes / No Comments A. The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
 1. Is the setting located in a nursing home/facility?
-Yes YES NO B. The setting is in a building on the grounds of, or immediately adjacent to, a public institution.
+Yes □ No □ 2.
+Is the setting located in an Institution for Mental Diseases (IMD)?
+Yes □ No □ 3.
+Is the setting located in an Intermediate Care Facility for individuals with intellectual or developmental disabilities (ICF/DD)?
+Yes □ No □ 4.
+Is the setting located in a hospital?
+Yes □ No □ YES NO B. The setting is in a building on the grounds of, or immediately adjacent to, a public institution.
 1. Is the setting in a building on the grounds of or immediately adjacent to an IMD?
-Yes No 2.
+Yes □ No □ 2.
 Is the setting in a building on the grounds of or immediately adjacent to an ICF/DD?
-Yes No 3 YES NO C. The setting has the effect of isolating individuals receiving Medicaid HCBS from the broader community.
+Yes □ No □ YES NO □ C. The setting has the effect of isolating individuals receiving Medicaid HCBS from the broader community.
 The setting has the effect of isolating individuals receiving Medicaid HCBS from the broader community due to one of the following: 1.
-The setting is designed to provide people with disabilities multiple types of services and activities onsite, including housing, day services, medical, behavioral and therapeutic services, and/or social and recreational activities, thereby limiting interaction with the broader community.
-YES NO
+The setting is designed to provide people with disabilities multiple types of services and activities on-site, YES NO □

+including housing, day services,

+medical, behavioral and therapeutic

+services, and/or social and

+recreational activities, thereby limiting

+interaction with the broader

+community.

-Yes No
+Yes No D

 2. The setting uses/authorizes

-interventions/restrictions that are 1
+interventions/restrictions that are used

-used in institutional settings or are ĺ
+in institutional settings or are deemed

-deemed unacceptable in Medicaid
+unacceptable in Medicaid institutional

-institutional settings (e.g. seclusion).
+settings (e.g. seclusion)

-Yes No
+Yes 🗆 No 🗆

-3 The setting is a farmstead or a
+3. The setting is a farmstead or a

-0. disability-specific farm community
+disability-specific farm community that

-that is on a large parcel of land with
+is on a large parcel of land with little

-little ability to access the broader
+ability to access the broader

 community outside the farm.
 While

 sometimes people from the broader

-community may come on-site,
+community may come on-site, people

-people from the farm do not go out ĺ
+from the farm do not go out into the

-into the broader community as part
+broader community as part of their

-of their daily life.
+daily life.

-Yes No No
+Yes 🗆 No 🗆

 4. The setting is in a gated/secured

-community for people with
+community for people with disabilities

-disabilities where multiple types of
+where multiple types of services are

-services are provided and the
+provided and the individuals receiving

-individuals receiving HCBS do not

-leave the grounds of the gated
+HCBS do not leave the grounds of the

-community to access activities or
+gated community to access activities

-services in the broader community.
+or services in the broader community.

-Yes No No ĺ

-5. There are multiple settings co- 1
+5. There are multiple settings co-located

-located and operationally related İ
+and operationally related (i.e.,

-(i.e., operated and controlled by the
+operated and controlled by the same

-same provider) that congregate a
+provider) that congregate a large

-large number of people with 1
+number of people with disabilities

-disabilities together and provide for 1
+together and provide for significant

-significant shared programming and 1

-staff, such that people's ability to 1

-interact with the broader community

-is limited.
-An example of this İ

-setting is several group homes and

-adult day care centers or adult day

-training settings on the same

-uaning settings on the same 1

-campus, street, or court.
-Continuing

-Care Retirement Communities

-(CCRCs) do not raise the same

-concerns around isolation since

-CCRCs typically include residents

-who live independently in addition to

-those who receive HCBS.

-Yes ☐ No ☐

-6. The setting is a place where

-individuals live and work or attend

-an educational program in the same

-building or in buildings in close

-proximity to each other (e.g. two

-buildings side by side).
-Individuals

-do not travel into the broader

-community to live or to attend

-work/school and therefore their

-integration into the community is

-limited to large group activities.

-Yes No No
+shared programming and staff, such that people's ability to interact with the broader community is limited.
+An example of this setting is several group homes and adult day care centers or adult day training settings on the same campus, street, or court.
+Yes □ No □ 6.
+The setting is a place where individuals live and work or attend an educational program in the same building or in buildings in close proximity to each other (e.g. two buildings side by side).
+Individuals do not travel into the broader community to live or to attend work/school and therefore their integration into the community is limited to large group activities. --